Both the UK and the EU continue to impose a 25% customs tariff on the import of US-origin yachts and boats into the EU and the UK.

-These tariffs have not been well publicised but they have had a significant impact on the purchase of US-origin yachts and boats in the EU.
-They were introduced by the EU in the summer of 2018 in retaliation for the tariffs introduced by the US on the import of EU steel and aluminium products.
-Included is a 25% tariff on the import into the EU of US-origin new and second-hand yachts and boats, and a wide range of other products, although not all marine products.
+These tariffs were introduced by the EU in the summer of 2018 in retaliation for the tariffs introduced by the US on the import of EU steel and aluminium products.
+The tariff includes a 25% tariff on the import into the EU of US-origin new and second-hand yachts and boats, and a wide range of other products, although not all marine products.
 Goods such as marine electronic and electrical products, marine safety products and sailcloth fall outside their scope.
 Sailcloth is probably one of the main recreational marine imports from the US.

-Brands such as Hinckley, Tartan, Catalina and Island Packet are all high-quality US cruising boats that have been less visible in EU waters following the imposition of the US retaliatory tariffs and might become more affordable in the UK as a result of this change.
-Other US brands, such as Nordhavn, have avoided the tariffs as they are not actually manufactured in the US.
+Brands such as Hinckley, Tartan, Catalina and Island Packet are all high-quality US cruising boats that have been less visible in EU and UK waters following the imposition of the US retaliatory tariffs.
+It has been estimated that US yacht exports to the EU have reduced by 40% since the tariffs were introduced in 2018.
+Some US brands, such as Nordhavn, have avoided the tariffs as they are not actually manufactured in the US.
 New Nordhavn motoryachts are built in China and imported directly into the EU without having any physical contact with the US.

-VAT will still be payable on the import of US yachts into the UK.
-From 1 January 2021 this will be UK VAT which will not count towards the EU “Union-goods” status of the yacht.
-This means that for cruises within the EU the yacht will be restricted to the 18-month EU Temporary Admission period before EU VAT becomes payable, assuming that the owner is UK resident and the yacht is operated on a non-commercial basis.
-VAT on second-hand yachts is based on the value of the yacht when it is imported into the UK.
+VAT is also still be payable on the import of US yachts into the UK.
+For yachts imported into the UK this will be UK VAT which will not count towards the EU “Union-goods” status of the yacht.
+This means that these yachts will be restricted to the 18-month EU Temporary Admission period before EU VAT becomes payable, assuming that the owner is UK resident and the yacht is operated on a non-commercial basis.

-Any advice has been prepared voluntarily by the Cruising Association, its members and others and they and it have tried to ensure that the contents are accurate.
-However, the Cruising Association, its employees, contributors and relevant members shall not be liable for any loss, damage or inconvenience of any kind howsoever arising in connection with the use of such advice, save to the extent required by applicable law.
+This web page has been prepared voluntarily by the Cruising Association, its members and others and they and it have tried to ensure that the contents are accurate.
+However, the Cruising Association, its employees, contributors and relevant members shall not be liable for any loss, damage or inconvenience of any kind howsoever arising in connection with the use of this web page, save to the extent required by applicable law.